Crew (film): Plot

 Geeta Sethi, Jasmine Kohli, and Divya Rana are flight attendants with Kohinoor Airlines in Mumbai, which is on the verge of bankruptcy.
 The staff have not been paid their salaries in months, and are still hoping that things will change.
-Geeta is a former beauty queen married to Arun, both wealthy until a spat in his family resulted in her having to work as a flight attendant to make ends meet.
+Geeta is a former beauty queen married to Arun, both of whom are wealthy until a spat in his family resulted in her having to work as a flight attendant to make ends meet.
 Arun now runs a struggling food business from home and aspires to own a restaurant in Goa.
 Geeta has to financially support her unemployed troublemaking brother, Punnu, and his wife, Sapna, as well.
 Jasmine was raised by her maternal grandfather, Nanu, after her parents divorced and has been hustling to earn money since her school years.
 She does not believe in relationships, is fond of expensive things, and flaunts a fake and flashy lifestyle on social media while trying to start up her own cosmetics business.
 Divya is trained to be a pilot but was forced to take up the job of a flight attendant due to a lack of openings and keeps this hidden from her family, while struggling to repay her school loan.

 The death of senior flight attendant Rajvanshi, while on duty, leads Geeta, Jasmine, and Divya to a clandestine operation to smuggle gold out of India to the Middle Eastern country, Al Burj.
 Manoj Mittal, the HR Head of Kohinoor Airlines, is the kingpin of the operation.
-At Jasmine's insistence after Geeta learns the flight attendants have lost their Provident Fund, the three of them eventually take over for Rajvanshi in the gold smuggling operation by disguising the loot as chocolates, and their financial situations improve: Geeta funds Arun's food business, along with Punnu and Sapna (eventually helping her sister-in-law get a job as a chef and leave her brother); Jasmine buys back Nanu’s gold ring from the pawn shop and splurges on herself; Divya pays off her school loan and buys her parents a new car.
+At Jasmine's insistence after Geeta learns the flight attendants have lost their Provident Fund, the three of them eventually take over for Rajvanshi in the gold smuggling operation by disguising the loot as chocolates, and their financial situations improve: Geeta funds Arun's food business, along with Punnu and Sapna (eventually helping her sister-in-law get a job as a chef and leave her brother); Jasmine buys back Nanu's gold ring from the pawn shop and splurges on herself; Divya pays off her school loan and buys her parents a new car.
 Meanwhile, the other employees are still struggling.

 Someone tips off the customs officials that the three flight attendants are smuggling gold; and even though they hide the stash, the detention that follows makes them feel humiliated and rethink their choice.
 After Nanu passes away, the friends reconcile as Geeta and Divya comfort Jasmine.
 The enraged customs official, SI Mala, mentions that her tip is accurate because she received it from an air hostess within Kohinoor, and cannot come to terms with the fact that she could not recover any gold.